markdumay/ghost-backend/README.md

 ghost_1 | docker-compose-wait - Everything's fine, the application can now start! ghost_1 | INFO Creating table: [...]
 ghost_1 | INFO Model: [...]
-ghost_1 | [INFO Relation: [...]
+ghost_1 | INFO Relation: [...]
 ```

 ### Starting the Ghost Server
 Once the data is available, Ghost will start running in production mode.
 Typically the initial run takes up to a minute.
-The boot time is drastically reduced if the data is already available.
+The boot time is drastically reduced when reconnecting to an existing database.
 You can now access Ghost at `http://example.com` and setup your (administrative) user(s).
 ```
 ghost_1    | [2020-06-17 11:45:40] INFO Ghost is running in production...
 ghost_1    | [2020-06-17 11:45:40] INFO Your site is now available on http://example.com